benedetta-mariani/brain-criticality-project/README.md

 ![equation](http://www.sciweavers.org/download/Tex2Img_1599307315.jpg)

+where a_x<sub>ij</sub> is the synaptic strength between unit i and j, i.e. the element of the adjacency matrix.

+We note that this equation is entirely equivalent to the linearized version of a noisy neural network of Wilson-Cowan type [1](https://seis.bristol.ac.uk/~sb15704/papers/267384.pdf).

-where $a_{ij}$ is the synaptic strength between unit i and j, i.e. the element of the adjacency matrix.
-In the case in which everey a_{ij} is equal zero the model reduces to ```nunits``` decoupled Ornstein Uhlenbeck processes with a commmon time varying diffusion coefficient.
+In the case in which every a_x<sub>ij</sub> is set zero the model reduces to ```nunits``` decoupled Ornstein Uhlenbeck processes with a commmon time varying diffusion coefficient.

-Note that in order
+Note that the spectral radius of the adjacency matrix must be less than 1, in order not to have signals that grow/decay in time without bounds [2](https://arxiv.org/pdf/2007.07447.pdf).

 After compliling, it is obviously way much faster than the Python implementation.

 To compile it and run it: